clawpack/doc/doc/setrun_geoclaw.rst

    speed of 2.0 would refine to level 3, and cells with a speed of 3.0 would refine to level 4.

-.. attribute:: rundata.refinement_data.max_level_deep : int

-   For simulations over the ocean, it is often useful to specify a *maximum refinement level* allowed in deep parts of the ocean.
-This is useful if a high level of refinement is specified on some rectangular region but only the parts of this region near the shore actually need to be refined.

-.. attribute:: rundata.refinement_data.deep_depth : float

-   The deepness that triggers the refinement limitation imposed by `max_level_deep` above.

 .. _setrun_geo: